gowtamyreddy/Machine-learning/README.md

 # IMPLEMENTATION

-1)Data exploration: using this module we will load data into the system 2)Processing: Using the module we will read data for processing 3)Splitting data into train & test: using this module data will be divided into train & test 4)Model generation:
+1)Data exploration: using this module we will load data into the system<br>
+2)Processing: Using the module we will read data for processing<br>
+3)Splitting data into train & test: using this module data will be divided into train & test<br>
+4)Model generation:
-    Machine Learning - SVR - PSO - GA-SVR - SVR - GPR - Persistence with SVR - Voting Regression(LR + RFR + KNN) - Stacking Regression (RidgeCv + SVR + RFR)
+    Machine Learning - SVR - PSO - GA-SVR - SVR - GPR - Persistence with SVR - Voting Regression(LR + RFR + KNN) - Stacking Regression (RidgeCv + SVR + RFR) <br>
     Deep Learning - ANN – LSTM.
+Algorithms accuracy calculated<br>
-Algorithms accuracy calculated 5)User signup & login: Using this module will get registration and login 6)User input: Using this module will give input for prediction 7)Prediction: final predicted displayed
+5)User signup & login: Using this module will get registration and login<br>
+6)User input: Using this module will give input for prediction<br>
+7)Prediction: final predicted displayed